-(a) The basic foundation program for each public charter school authorized and operating in accordance with this article, shall be the total per pupil basic foundation program of the county in which it is located multiplied by the second month net enrollment of the public charter school, or initial year estimated second month net enrollment, as applicable, determined in accordance with section twelve-a, arti icle nine-a of this chapt ter. ----------------------------- --------------------------- ------
+- (a) The basic foundation program for each public charter school authorized and operating in accordance with this article, shall be the total per pupil basic foundation program of the county in which it is located multiplied by the second month net enrollment of the public charter school, or initial year estimated second month net enrollment, as applicable, determined in accordance with section twelve-a, article nine-a of this chapter. - (b) A public charter school that is authorized in accordance with this article and will begin its initial year of operation in the next school year shall submit its estimated second month net enrollment to the West Virginia Department of Education on or before October 1 of the year prior to its initial year of operation in a manner determined by the state board. - (c) The state board shall distribute each public charter school's basic foundation program funding directly to the public charter school at the same time and in the same manner as basic foundation funds are distributed to county boards. - (d) To cover the costs of overseeing a public charter school authorized by it, the authorizer may charge the school up to three percent of the basic foundation program funding received by the public charter school per school year.

-- (b) A public charter school that is authorized in accordance this article and will begin its initial year of operation in the next school year shall submit its estimated second month net enrollment to the West Virginia Department of Education on or before October 1 of the year prior to its initial year of operation in a manner determined by the state board. - (c) The state board shall distribute each public charter school's basic foundation program funding directly to the public charter school at the same time and in the same manner as basic foundation funds are distributed to county boards. - (d) To cover the costs of overseeing a public charter school authorized by it, the authorizer may charge the school up to three percent of the basic foundation program funding received by the public charter school per school year. - (e) The following provisions govern special education funding: - (1) Subject to any modifying agreement for serving the needs of students with disabilities that is set forth in the charter contract, the county board shall pay directly to the public charter school any federal or state aid attributable to a student with a disability attending the public charter school in proportion to the level of services for the student with a disability that the public charter school provides directly or indirectly; and - (2) Public charter schools have the same access as county boards to funding for students with high acuity needs pursuant to section five, article twenty of this chapter; and - (3) All funding due a public charter school under this subsection shall promptly be forwarded to the public charter school. - (f) Except as otherwise provided in this article or the charter contract, the state board or county board, as applicable, shall send federal funds for programs and services for eligible students enrolled at a public charter school to the public charter school.
-Public charter schools with students eligible for funds under Title I of the federal Elementary and Secondary Education sources and budget available publicly.
+sources and budget available publicly.